Event Info » Course map and description

 Stay on the highway for less than a mile before turning left onto the very scenic and rural Lower Road (curves sharply to the right as soon as you leave the highway).

 Lower Road drops down a major 3-part hill (known to locals as Cemetery Hill) then runs approximately parallel to the Highway right into Roberts Creek.
 While cruising along the forested road, you may catch a glimpse of the unique metal sculptures of Axel Stenzel at his home studio, and a beautiful ravine garden, both on your right.
 Much of this stretch is flat or slightly downhill.
 The second relay exchange is at Joe Road, about the midpoint of Lower Road.

 Upon reaching the heart of Roberts Creek make a left turn onto Roberts Creek Road followed by a quick right onto Beach Avenue.
 Wind gradually uphill past beautiful beachfront properties, reaching the steepest portion at the S-curve.
-From here it's slightly downhill to Marlene Road, where you will find the third aid station.
-Then turn right and head uphill to the highway.
+Soon afterwards there's a slight downhill to Marlene Road.
+Turn right and head uphill to the highway.
 This is the most challenging part of the course and you'll have to dig deep.
 The bottom of Marlene is fairly steep, then it climbs more gently up to meet the highway.
 The third relay exchange is near the bottom of Marlene.

 Turn left on the highway and continue towards Sechelt, flat at first then uphill past the provincial campsite entrance.
 Then you can fly DOWN the nice big long hill.
 This hill is known to locals as 'Rat Portage Hill' for reasons unsure to us.
 Time to start your final push to the finish line.